1391819/financial-researcher/README.md

 <div align="justify">

-This project aims to provide a comprehensive solution for financial analysis by leveraging various tools and technologies.
-It combines data scraping, natural language processing, sentiment analysis, and stock trend forecasting to offer valuable insights for stock and crypto investments.
+This project aims to provide a relatively simple solution to performing financial analysis by leveraging various tools and technologies.
+It combines data scraping, natural language processing, sentiment analysis, and stock trend forecasting to offer insights for stock and crypto investments.

 ## Roadmap

-- [x]  Scrape data from Google News and Yahoo Finance using Beautiful Soup
+- [x]  Scrape data from Google News and Yahoo Finance
-- [x]  Summarise and calculate sentiment for financial news using fine-tuned Transformers models
+- [x]  Summarise and calculate sentiment using fine-tuned Transformers models (BERT and Pegasus)
-- [x]  Design the main dashboard for financial analysis
+- [x]  Design main dashboard
-- [x]  Implement a stock trend forecasting feature using Prophet
+- [x]  Implement stock trend forecasting feature

 ## Stack